-Overcoming adversity it is part of the Christian lifestyle.
+Overcoming adversity is part of the Christian lifestyle.
 We have all faced it.
-It’s a time of hardship, affliction, recession, depression and otherwise unfortunate circumstances.
-If you are like me, you probably thought adversity would never come nigh your dwelling after you sold out to Jesus.
+It’s a time of hardship, affliction, recession, depression, and other unfortunate circumstances.
+If you are like me, you probably thought adversity would never come near your dwelling after you sold out to Jesus.

-There is a telling Scripture in the Word of God that reveals, "If thou faint in the day of adversity thy strength is small" (Proverbs 24:10).
-In this context, fainting doesn't mean to literally lose consciousness; rather it means to withdraw, let go, or to show yourself slack.
+There is a telling Scripture in the Word of God that reveals, "If thou faint in the day of adversity, thy strength is small" (Proverbs 24:10).
+In this context, fainting doesn't mean to literally lose consciousness; rather, it means to withdraw, let go, or show yourself some slack.

-When adversity hits, most people have a tendency to look for a way of escape.
+When adversity hits, most people have a tendency to look for a way to escape.
 The Lord is very specific in this verse.
-He makes it clear withdrawing from adversity is not the way to go.
-He also makes clear if we back off from times of trouble we lack spiritual strength.
+He makes it clear that withdrawing from adversity is not the way to go.
+He also makes it clear that if we back off from times of trouble, we lack spiritual strength.

 I remember the first time I heard this Scripture preached.
-It was during a season when the winds of calamity were blowing full gale against me.
-All I wanted to do was find shelter and escape the raging tempests.
-When I discovered my response was because my spiritual strength was weak I had two reactions.
+It was during a season when the winds of calamity were blowing full force against me.
+All I wanted to do was find shelter and escape the raging storms.
+When I discovered my response was because my spiritual strength was weak, I had two reactions.

 My first reaction was to complain, "But you don't understand how terrible my situation is!"
-Since adversity is so personal, many feel their situation is worse than anybody else.
-My second thought was, "If I feel like withdrawing from adversity then I must be weak in faith."
-This made me search the Scriptures for solutions on how to gain some much needed spiritual strength and fortitude.
+Since adversity is so personal, many feel their situation is worse than anybody else's.
+My second thought was, "If I feel like withdrawing from adversity, then I must be weak in faith."
+This made me search the Scriptures for solutions on how to gain some much-needed spiritual strength and fortitude.

 Throughout my life, I have found we haven't been properly trained to face adversity.
-Most just go to church to get blessed, not to prepared for trouble.
+Most people go to church to get blessed, not to prepare for trouble.
 Just because you love Jesus doesn't mean you are equipped to handle the battles of life.
-The good news is adversity can work for you.
+The good news is that adversity can work for you.
 It can help you find the strength of the Holy Spirit.
 I want to help you as much as possible, too.

 Since I don’t know exactly what your adversity is or what you might face in the future, let me offer some practical steps for victory in every circumstance: